FrancescoP2/hr-automation-portfolio/AI-Recruiter-Assistant/README.md

 ## Stack

 n8n for orchestration, triggered by its built-in form node.
-Personio REST API for the applicant data, an LLM API (works with OpenAI or Anthropic — it's configurable) for the scoring, Google Sheets for output and logging, and Microsoft Graph for the notifications.
+Personio REST API for the applicant data, Azure OpenAI for the scoring (in-tenant, so candidate data doesn't leave the company perimeter), Google Sheets for output and logging, and Slack for the notifications.

 ## Why it's on version 4